koenrane/KR-new-site/content/Stress-test of site features.md

 ## Subsection
 ### Subsubsection
 # Smallcaps
 The build process detects acronyms ("HTML") and abbreviations ("100GB") and then tags them with the `small-caps` class.
 The CSS then styles the tagged elements in smallcaps.
-There are a lot of acronyms on my site, so it's very nice to not have to tag them manually!
+There are a lot of acronyms on my site, so it's very nice to not have to tag them manually![^smallcaps]

 > [!quote] NAFTA, [Wikipedia](https://en.wikipedia.org/wiki/North_American_Free_Trade_Agreement)
 > The **North American Free Trade Agreement** (**NAFTA** [/ˈnæftə/](https://en.wikipedia.org/wiki/Help:IPA/English "Help:IPA/English") [_NAF-tə_](https://en.wikipedia.org/wiki/Help:Pronunciation_respelling_key "Help:Pronunciation respelling key"); [Spanish](https://en.wikipedia.org/wiki/Spanish_language "Spanish language"): *Tratado de Libre Comercio de América del Norte*, **TLCAN**; [French](https://en.wikipedia.org/wiki/French_language "French language"): *Accord de libre-échange nord-américain*, **ALÉNA**) was an agreement signed by [Canada](https://en.wikipedia.org/wiki/Canada "Canada"), [Mexico](https://en.wikipedia.org/wiki/Mexico "Mexico"), and the  [United States](https://en.wikipedia.org/wiki/United_States "United States") that created a trilateral [trade bloc](https://en.wikipedia.org/wiki/Trade_bloc "Trade bloc") in [North America.](https://en.wikipedia.org/wiki/North_America "North America") The agreement came into force on January 1, 1994, and superseded the 1988 [Canada–United States Free Trade Agreement](https://en.wikipedia.org/wiki/Canada%E2%80%93United_States_Free_Trade_Agreement "Canada–United States Free Trade Agreement") between the United States and Canada.
 The NAFTA trade bloc formed one of the largest trade blocs in the world by [gross domestic product.](https://en.wikipedia.org/wiki/Gross_domestic_product "Gross domestic product")

-AUP is a method for avoiding side effects.

-The CNN has 180M parameters.
-His house is 180KM away.[^smallcaps]

-1B1T 256KB 500B 500M 3,300.562K 10K 1.1K, but the following shouldn't have a smallcaps suffix: "100t."

 [^smallcaps]: Here's a footnote![^nested]
 [^nested]: And a footnote created within another footnote!
+## Font adjustments
+The site's font family is [EB Garamond](http://www.georgduffner.at/ebgaramond).
+However, as of April 2024, the font did not support slashed zeroes (the `zero` feature).
+The unslashed zeroes looked quite similar to the letter 'o.'
+Furthermore, the italicized font did not support the `cv11` OpenType feature for oldstyle numerals (such as '2', which only reach up to the x-height of lowercase letters).
+This meant that the italicized oldstyle '1' looked like a small uppercase 'I', which wasn't very pleasant to my eyes.

+Therefore, I paid [Hisham Karim](https://www.fiverr.com/hishamhkarim) $121 to add these features.
+I have notified the maintainer of the EB Garamond font. 😌
 # Lists
 > [!quote] [List of weapons and armour in Middle-earth](https://en.wikipedia.org/wiki/List_of_weapons_and_armour_in_Middle-earth)
 > <dl>